 4. Clark’s Lookout

-This State park truly gives visitors the opportunity to stand in the footsteps of giants.
-Look out over the valley from the very spot William Clark stood, surveying the Corps’ expected route on August 13, 1805.
+This State Park truly gives visitors the opportunity to stand in the footsteps of giants.
+At Clark’s Lookout State Park, survey the valley from the very spot William Clark stood, surveying the Corps’ expected route on August 13, 1805.

 5. Beaverhead Rock